A Passage to India (film): Casting

 The director cast Australian actress Judy Davis, then 28, as the naive Miss Quested after a two-hour meeting.
 When Davis gave her interpretation of what happened in the caves — "She can't cope with her own sexuality, she just freaks out" — Lean said that the part was hers.
 Davis had garnered international attention in Gillian Armstrong's My Brilliant Career (1979) and had appeared in A Woman Called Golda (1982) as a young Golda Meir.

 Lean wanted Celia Johnson, star of Brief Encounter, to play Mrs Moore, but she turned down the part and died before the film was released.
 The director then offered the part to Peggy Ashcroft, a stage actress who had appeared in films only sporadically.
 She was not enthusiastic when Lean asked her to be Mrs Moore.
 "Mr Lean, I'm 75 years old", she protested.
 "So am I", he replied.
 Although she had recently worked in India on the TV miniseries The Jewel in the Crown, she said, "I thought, 'Oh dear, I really don't want to do it', but it's very difficult to turn down a Lean film".
+In addition to Ashcroft, actor Art Malik also appeared in "The Jewel in the Crown".

 Satyajit Ray, who had hoped to direct his adaptation of A Passage to India, recommended 38-year-old Bengali actor Victor Banerjee for the role of Dr Aziz.
 The character required a combination of foolishness, bravery, honour and anger.
-After some hesitation, Lean cast Banerjee, but the director had to overcome the restrictions of British equity to employ an Indian actor.
+After some hesitation, Lean cast Banerjee, but the director had to overcome the restrictions of British Equity to employ an Indian actor.
 Lean got his way, and the casting made headlines in India.
 "It was a matter of national pride that an Indian was cast instead of an Asian from England" observed Banerjee.

 Peter O'Toole was Lean's first choice to play Fielding.
 The role eventually went to James Fox.
 Despite having quarrelled with Lean in the 1960s about a proposed film about Gandhi that ultimately was scrapped, Alec Guinness agreed to portray Professor Godbole.
 The relationship between the two men deteriorated during filming, and when Guinness learned that much of his performance was left on the cutting room floor due to time constraints, he saw it as a personal affront.
 Guinness would not speak to Lean for years afterwards, patching things up only in the last years of Lean's life.
 Nigel Hawthorne was cast as Turton but fell ill and was replaced on-set by Richard Wilson.